A2Amir/Inference-Performance-in-Tensorflow/README.md

     strip_unused_nodes
     sort_by_execution_order'

-There’s a lot going on here, which you can find more information in the TensorFlow Graph Transforms documentation.
+There’s a lot going on here, which you can find more information in the [TensorFlow Graph Transforms documentation](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/tools/graph_transforms/README.md).
 The gist is that fold transforms look for subgraphs that always evaluate to the same result.
-Then they consolidate each such subgraph into one Constant node. quantize_weights converts all the operations in the graph that have eight-bit quantized equivalents, and leaves the rest in floating point.
+Then they consolidate each such subgraph into one Constant node.

+quantize_weights converts all the operations in the graph that have eight-bit quantized equivalents, and leaves the rest in floating point.
 It also adds nodes to convert back to floating point.
 The quantize_weights transform is mainly for reducing graph size.
 For the desired quantization computation behaviour we’ll need to use quantize_nodes as well.

+The other way to use 8-bit Calculations function in the jupyter notebook.
+Check [this exercise](https://github.com/A2Amir/Inference-Performance-in-Tensorflow/blob/master/Code/8-bitCalculations.ipynb) to get more familiar with this function.